albertovillalobos/ndttm/README.md

 Have all redirect to nextdoortothemoon@gmail.com and set email forwarding Fix mailing list
-Sendgrid for email make sure “unknown sender” doesn’t appear Turn blog to a tumblr feed
+Sendgrid for email make sure “unknown sender” doesn’t appear Turn blog to a tumblr feed (check if possible)
 Mailing lists for fans, mail chimp?

 ### Done